 Alana M. Leffler

-Alana’s practice focuses primarily on advising clients in the areas of special education law, general school law and labor and employment law.
-She counsels clients on topics such as student discipline, public records, open meetings, special education due process, employee discipline and dismissal, employment contracts, employee handbooks and issues arising under the Americans with Disabilities Act and Family Medical Leave Act.
-She also regularly presents on a number of topics relating to special education law and general school law.
+Alana’s practice focuses primarily on advising public and private schools in the areas of general school law, special education law, and labor and employment law.
+She counsels clients on topics such as: student discipline; student bullying and harassment; Title IX; open meetings; public records; school board policies; special education mediation and due process; employee misconduct investigations; sexual harassment; employee discipline and dismissal; and issues arising under the Americans with Disabilities Act and the Family Medical Leave Act.

 - JD, magna cum laude, Marquette University Law School

 - Charles M. Hart, Jr., Writers of Promise Award, 2003